microsoft/typechat.net/README.md

 * **TypeChat.Dialog** (Early): Classes for working with interactive Agents

-* **TypeChat.App**: Useful support classes and extensions used by Typechat examples; may also be useful for other apps built using Typechat
+* **TypeChat.App**: Useful support classes and extensions used by Typechat examples, such as Text Classifiers.
+These may also be useful for other apps built using Typechat

 ## TypeChat ##
 Brings TypeChat to .NET with .NET idiom introduced as appropriate.
 - Json Translators
 - Json Validators

-## TypeChat.Schema ##
-The library provides exporters for .NET Types to schema expressed using Typescript.
+- Schema: exporters for .NET Types to schema expressed using Typescript.

-Includes support for:
+Schema export includes support for:
 * Dynamic export at runtime, including with ***each request*** to the AI.
 This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.
 * Vocabularies: easy unions of string tables, like in Typescript, along with support for dynamic loading.
 See examples: CoffeeShop and CoffeeShop2.